 The new Unity Hub makes the process even easier, by putting a series of tutorials, projects, resources, and links together on the Learn tab.
 Very easy to find, and worth the time to check out.
 Actually, as I’m writing this page I realize I could probably learn a few things going through these new tutorials myself. 🙂

 Well, that’s it for this tutorial, anyway.
 You now have the Unity 2.0 Hub beta and know how it can make your life easier.
-Check the SineSpace Youtube channel for tutorials on a wide range of content, and watch this space for additional tutorials in the future!
+From here you can follow my installation videos, or check the SineSpace Youtube channel for tutorials on a wide range of content.
+Keep an eye on trilo.org for additional tutorials in the future!

 If you have questions or comments, please post in the comments below!
 If you want personal help or private training, please see this post.
 Good luck with your projects!